Join our newsletter for updates and exclusive content!

 Safari Roof Rack

-The next option is a “Safari” Roof Rack.
-This style roof rack is the most expensive style and is often chosen if you are prioritizing the roof rack doubling as a roof deck.
-You will need to cut holes and use trim rings to accommodate for your roof fans.
+The next option is a “Safari” Roof RackThis style roof rack is the most expensive style and is often chosen if you are prioritizing your roof rack doubling as a roof deck.
+You will need to cut holes into the rood rack and use trim rings to accommodate your roof fans.

 Low Profile Roof Rack

 A more common, and cheaper, option for roof racks is a low profile roof rack.
-This roof rack style essentially gives you a strong base to build off of.
+This roof rack style essentially gives you a strong base to build off of modularly.
 As you can see below, there is a hollow structure with mounting points for solar panels and custom roof deck panels.
 Additionally, there is a fairing add-on in front to help with wind resistance.

 When purchasing, be sure to buy the proper length for your rig.